 Thanks to Felix, we got a real insider’s look at Cologne, a place that will always be special for that reason.
-We’re still friends with him and are currently trying to get him to come visit us in New York City.
+We’re still friends with him and are currently trying to get him to come to visit us in New York City.

 Humanitalian from Humanitalian

-I will always remember Madagascar as one the best trips I have ever done.
+I will always remember Madagascar as one of the best trips I have ever done.
 For the beautiful beaches of the west coast.
 For the astonishing Tsingy.
 For the hundreds of giant baobabs.
 For the great company of my travel-friend.
 But also, and probably mostly, for the company of Coco, our local driver.

 He picked us up in Tulear and drove all the way north to Antananarivo, following the west coast of Madagascar.
 Well, he did not reach the capital, but that’s coming later in the story.

 I firstly have to commend him for his driving skills.
-The sandy tracks of that part of the island are very tricky and junctions are very difficult to recognise.
+The sandy tracks of that part of the island are very tricky and junctions are very difficult to recognize.
 It was great to have Coco leading us so that we could spend our time enjoying all the baobabs and the brousse, how the bush is called.
 But the best thing about Coco was his sweet attempts to make us at ease.
-With his poor French, he tried to explain us everything about Madagascar and the Malagasy people.
+With his poor French, he tried to explain to us everything about Madagascar and the Malagasy people.
 And how much he knew.
-We ended up inviting him for every lunch, on condition that he could take us to have some good local food and we could meet local people.
+We ended up inviting him for every lunch, on the condition that he could take us to have some good local food and we could meet local people.
 We had many experiences together, including nine tire changes!

 One night he made an attempt to let us hook up with some Malagasy girl, thinking it was a good way to thank us!
-Unfortunately, the time for the goodbye arrived.
+Unfortunately, the time for goodbye arrived.
 We were heading to Antananarivo when the last tire broke.
 As it was getting dark and we had to fly out the day after, he managed to find us another driver.
-He had to stay with the car and find an accommodation in the village.
-We left him some money, a torch, a hoodie and a jacket.
+He had to stay with the car and find accommodation in the village.
+We left him some money, a torch, a hoodie, and a jacket.
 Once back at home, I managed to call him to say hello and he thanked us so much for all those small gifts that helped him during the night.
 We are now planning a second trip to Madagascar, this time on the coast south of Tulear.
 But one thing will remain the same: we will ask Coco to be our driver again!

 Lauren from Laurens Travel Diary

 I was walking along a beach in central Vietnam.
 The beach was quiet, the sun hot and half a dozen fishing boats bobbed by the shoreline.
 As I walked by, a young boy, no more than 12, popped up from sleeping on one of the boats.
 He seemed startled by me, but smiled and asked if I’d like some fruit.
-I looked over onto the deck and saw a coconut, some bananas and a pineapple sat on a cloth.
+I looked over onto the deck and saw a coconut, some bananas, and a pineapple sitting on a cloth.
 It was a hot day and the idea of coconut water and fresh pineapple was appealing to me, so I climbed up onto the boat and helped the boy prepare the fruit.

 He told me his name was Long and that he lived nearby but would come out here to his father’s fishing boat when he felt sad.
 I asked him why he felt sad today, and he answered: “my mother is angry at me for breaking a bowl.”
 After we’d enjoyed the fruit, I asked Long if he’d like to come to the market with me.
 He said he would, and so we headed to look around some of the handicrafts, where, after a while, he exclaimed: “the bowl is just like my mother’s!”
 I smiled at him and purchased the bowl from the woman.